John Lloyd

 There I was, at just 23, having never wanted to produce or direct anything before, and I found myself completely riveted by it – it was really exciting and difficult and satisfying.
 It felt like what I was born to do.

 And I had a great piece of luck.
-I started producing Just A Minute, which had been running for about seven years, and after my first week there was a review in The Times saying, "John Lloyd's Just A Minute goes from strength to strength."
-I thought, "Wow, this is amazing!"
-But you can imagine how cross the rest of the department was, because (a) it wasn't 'my' Just a Minute at all and (b) you never got reviews in radio, then as now.
+I started producing Just A Minute, which had been running for about seven years, and after my first week there was a review in The Times saying, “John Lloyd's Just A Minute goes from strength to strength.”
+I thought, “Wow, this is amazing!”
+But you can imagine how cross the rest of the department was, because: a) it wasn't 'my' Just a Minute at all; and b) you never got reviews in radio, then as now.

 Then I went on to the main producer-training programme at the time, Week Ending, a 15-minute topical show that went out late at night just before the news.
-There was a rotating cast, including Bill Wallace, David Jason – none of us could understand why he wasn't amazingly famous – and Nigel Rees, with whom I went on to start Quote Unquote in 1976.
+There was a rotating cast, including Bill Wallace, David Jason – none of us could understand why he wasn't amazingly famous – and Nigel Rees, with whom I went on to start Quote Unquote in '76.

 The cast were incredibly good at their jobs and used to putting up with producers who were wet behind the ears, and with a rag-bag of new writers doing one-liners.